Babyhacker36/VRVirtualReality/README.md

 A Note From The Author:

+The videos are missing.
+So just figre it out if you get a dam error.

-Louis Carter is a man of mystery.
+I am a man of mystery.
 A coder so proficient, he once wrote a recursive function that ended up rewriting itself in a better version.
 He doesn’t need debugging because bugs ask him for help.

 Rumor has it that when Louis Carter encountered a 404 error, the internet apologized to him.
 And when he compiles code, even the compiler says, “I can’t wait to see what he does next.”